groupby/elements-view/packages/web-components/@sfx/sayt/README.md

 - `closeText`: Customizes the text in the close button.
 - `visible`: Determines the visibility of the `sayt` component.
 - `minSearchLength`: The minimum length of the search term required before a SAYT request will be made with it.
+- `searchbox`: Optional ID of the searchbox paired with this component.
+- `group`: Optional attribute to add the `sayt` component to a grouping of related search components.

 ## Testing